The Steps to Establishing Paternity Rights as a Father

 You often hear of women obtaining a paternity test from a man.
 But what about when a man wants to know whether he’s a parent or not?
-This blog walk potential fathers through the process of obtaining paternity rights.
+This blog will walk potential fathers through the steps to establishing paternity rights as a father.

 As a father of a child, born or unborn, you have the right to confirm your paternity and establish your paternity rights just as a mother does.
 Once you open a court case to determine your parental rights, you can ask the judge to order paternity tests.
 If you are the father, the court will issue a judgment that will remain part of the court record.